ianfab/chess-variant-mcts/README.md

 Possible use cases can be the generation of opening books, identification of critical lines, and the like.

-The recommended engine to use with this project is [Fairy-Stockfish](https://github.com/ianfab/Fairy-Stockfish), but in principle any UCI chess variant engine could be used, as well as with a random policy in case no engine is provided.
+The recommended engine to use with this project is [Fairy-Stockfish](https://github.com/ianfab/Fairy-Stockfish), but in principle any UCI chess variant engine could be used, or a random policy in case no engine is provided.

 ## Setup
 The project requires at least python3.5 as well as the dependencies from the `requirements.txt`.
 Install them using